Skip to main content

 2. From the Pipes tab, click an existing pipe to open, or create a new pipe.
 To create a new pipe, read the Creating a pipe documentation.

-3. In the Pipe builder, add at least one data source to your pipe.
-For more information on adding a data source, see the Data tool.
+3. In the Pipe builder, add a data source to your pipe.
+For more information on adding a data source, see the Data Input tool.Data Input

 4. Click symon_add_icon.png + Tool.

-The Tools modal opens where you can add tools, such as the Aggregate tool to your pipe.
+The Tools modal opens, where you can add tools, such as the Aggregate tool, to your pipe.

 5. In the Tools modal, search for Extract and then click + Add tool.